Another edition of Fan Theory Fridays

-The one character Dignam is nice to, even respectful, is Queenan—his older superior.
+The one character to whom Dignam is nice, even respectful, is Queenan—his older superior.

 The fan theory itself

-Which brings me back to the fan theory: is it possible that Dignam was a nice guy?
+Which brings me back to the fan theory: is it possible that Dignam was a nice guy before the events of The Departed?
 Is he cracking under the stress of finally having informants in Frank Costello’s operation?
 Is he being a jerk because he knows no other way to cope with the level of intensity involved in this operation?